hrandhawa17/prismpro/prismops_rightsize_lab/prismops_rightsize_lab.rst

    .. figure:: images/rs17.png

 #.
-Next we would like to select the **VM Add Memory** action.
+So the first action we choose will be the newly added String Parse action.
+Use the **Parameters** link to fill in the **string5** parameter exposed from the webhook trigger.
+In our example this will be the condition passed in from the call.
+We have the format options for JSON, XML and Regex.
+This example we’ll use a JSON path.
+Fill in the other fields according to the screen below.

    .. figure:: images/rs18.png

 #.
+Now we’ll add our first condition - Add the Branch action.
+We will use the **IF** condition and choose our Operand as the **Parsed String** from the previous action using the parameters link.
+Fill in the other fields according to the screen below.
+We can also add a description to the branch action for easier readability

+#.
+Now we'll add the actions we want to execute if the condition is true.
+The first one is to add memory to the VM.
 Use the **Parameters** link to fill in the **entity1** parameter which is exposed from the Webhook trigger.
 The caller will pass in the VM to act on as entity1.
 Set the remainder of the fields according to the screen below.
 Then click **Add Action** to add the next action.

    .. figure:: images/rs19.png